samvera/samvera.github.io/pages/samvera/developer_resources/collections/hyrax_2.1/collection-type-participants.md

 * **Default:**  Repository Administrators
 * A site can assign managers to the Admin Set collection type.
 This grants them `:manage` access to admin sets created after they became a manager.
 At the collection type level, assigning managers to an admin set collection type has the same effect as for other collection types.

 <ul class='warning'><li>Access to a collection is granted when the collection is created.
-Changes to managers after a collection is created do not change the access grants of the collection.</li></ul>
+Changes to managers after a collection is created do not change the access grants of the collection.
+See also <a href="collection-sharing.html#setting-groups-vs-users-as-participants">Setting groups vs. users as participants</a>.</li></ul>

 ### Creator